COVID-19 - information and guidance for social, community, and residential care settings

 The advice for symptomatic staff or those that have a positive COVID-19 test or symptomatic service users or those that have positive COVID-19 test should be followed if either

 - new symptoms of COVID-19 develop during the time periods defined above

 - a positive test is returned after the time periods above

 Contact the HPT for advice in complex situations.

-Two linked cases of the disease over a 14-day period within a defined setting
+Two linked cases of COVID-19 over a 14-day period within a defined setting.

 COVID-19 outbreak management should follow existing, well-established public health principles and practice.